kmjax/weather_api/000_Link_and_Status.md

 #### STATUS

-~70% Complete.
+~75% Complete.
 Base query is working and returning data from OpenWeatherMap.org.
 Only a few fields are displaying retrieved data.
-Next step is to implement error handling to ensure a city was retrieved, and then to write functions to populate all of the "fields" (html elements) on the page, or to clear all of the "fields" in the case that no city data was returned from the query.
+Functions were created to display the fetched data as well as reset/dim text when there is no data to be displayed.
+The query result code is now being checked for "200" that indicates it was successful.
+When successful, the data is then displayed --otherwise the associated query error message is displayed and fields are reset/dimmed.
+The entire core of the logic is now in place and functional --just need to finish fetching and displaying data for all webpage elements.

 #### SOURCE